PythonCharmers/python-future/docs/faq.rst

 --------------------------------------------------------

-``python-future`` is a higher-level compatibility layer than ``six`` that includes more backported functionality from Python 3 and supports cleaner code but requires more modern Python versions to run.
+``python-future`` is a higher-level compatibility layer than ``six`` that includes more backported functionality from Python 3, more forward-ported functionality from Python 2, and supports cleaner code, but requires more modern Python versions to run.

 ``python-future`` and ``six`` share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3.